PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide/chapter5/Readme.md

 green has address 192.168.208.6
 ```

 Internal DNS gave us all the IP addresses associated with _green_ and _red_ services.
-Those are the associated containers IP addresses.
+Those are the associated s IP addresses.
 Therefor our defined _green_ service is load balanced to all running _green_ backends.

 9 - Remove all labs using _docker-compose down_ with the appropiate docker-compose file and project name.
 ```